A scholarship is a financial aid that aims to help students with their living costs and therefore varies in amount depending on the student’s status:

 Attention!
-If you find any anomalies on the rankings published by the 31st of October 2017, please download the relevant form from the University’s website and hand it in at the Financial Aid Unit by the 22nd of November 2017 (or on the 31st of January 2018, if you are a student registered for the first time on a Master’s degree programme in the 2017/2018 academic year.)
+If you find any anomalies on the rankings published by the 31st of October 2018, please download the relevant form from the University’s website and hand it in at the Financial Aid Unit by the 14 November 2018 (or on the 31st of January 2019, if you are a student registered for the first time on a Master’s degree programme in the 2018/2019 academic year.)

 Please refer to article 10 in the call for applications.

 The scholarship will be paid in two installments:

 The deposits will be made exclusively on the Ca’ Foscari CartaConto.
 Failure to activate the card within 30 days of receipt will result in forfeiture of rights to receive the amount due.

 Please refer to article 11 in the call for applications.

 Please refer to articles 12,13,14 of the call for applications.